 There may be some discrepancies when comparing a specific wood bat to a specific aluminum bat, but in general, aluminum bats have wider sweet spots than wood bats.
 Due to the larger area for the sweet spot, aluminum bats will cause less sting than wood bats.

-Although it’s difficult to reduce 100% of the sting, there are some tools out there designed to help you reduce bat sting.
+Although it’s impossible to reduce 100% of the sting, there are some tools designed to help you reduce bat sting.

 Using Batting Gloves Reduces Sting